Navanee-droid/new-rep/README.md

     nullable AS "null?",
     NVL(TO_CHAR(data_default), 'null') AS "default"

-AuditFields_DDL_CUR_Validation.py validates that all required ETL audit columns are present in CUR_IBS tables with the correct datatype and length.
-It supports Fact, Dimension, SCD, and TB_C2 tables, validates Day-0 SOURCE_FILE values, excludes DTM objects, generates audit reports, and loads results into Snowflake validation dashboards.
-Its purpose is to ensure ETL governance and metadata standards are consistently applied across all curated tables.
+"Curated_Shard_Validation.py validates data parity between the CUR_IBS curated layer and APP_IBS_SHARD databases.
+It first performs tenant-wise grouped count validation and then uses HASH_AGG-based comparison on common business columns.
+If mismatches are found, it drills down to tenant-level and row-level analysis to identify missing records, differing columns, and sample data discrepancies.
+It supports TB_C2 tables, shard-specific tenant routing, date filtering, and loads results into Snowflake validation dashboards."